CasimirKaPazi/tikap/Grammar.md

 ### Narrative classifiers

-The classifiers (CL) in tikap shouldn't be compared with the ones on finds in many asian and austronesian languages.
+The classifiers (CL) in tikap shouldn't be compared with the ones on finds in many Asian and Austronesian languages.
 Instead they are inspired by the classifier handshapes used in ASL and many other sign languages.
 Their main purpose in tikap is to replace actors in a narrative.
-Thereby they take the place third person pronouns normally take in english narratives. "*He* wondered where the mountain came form. *It* wasn't there the last time *he* visited."
+Thereby they take the place third person pronouns normally take in English narratives. "*He* wondered where the mountain came form. *It* wasn't there the last time *he* visited."

 They are usually used in conjunction with pronouns/demonstratives.
 In the order: